USDA, NRCS. 2018. The PLANTS Database (http://plants.usda.gov, 28 March 2018). National Plant Data Team, Greensboro, NC 27401-4901 USA.

 Where Does it Grow?

-Leafy pondweed can be found in lakes, ponds, streams and irrigation ditches.
+Leafy pondweed can be found in brackish water but is more common in freshwater lakes, farm ponds, slow-moving streams and irrigation ditches.

 Pros and Cons of Leafy Pondweed

 Submerged portions of all aquatic plants provide habitats for many micro and macro invertebrates.
 These invertebrates in turn are used as food by fish and other wildlife species (e.g. amphibians, reptiles, ducks, etc.).
+Leaves are eaten by turtles, while both leaves and seeds are eaten by waterfowl.
 After aquatic plants die, their decomposition by bacteria and fungi provides food (called “detritus”) for many aquatic invertebrates.